gmc-code/PC-app-development/docs/tk_apps/tk_inches_to_cm.rst

 ----

-Step 7: Connect the Button to the Function
+Connect the Button to the Function
 ---------------------------------------------

 .. code-block:: python